Term Sheet for Angel Investment/Pre-Series A

 2. Terms of the Securities - Changes to the Charter

-B. Liquidation - Typically, upon liquidation, the investors will want to receive their full contribution.
-When that contribution is repaid, the rest of the assets are distributed on a pro rata basis as if the Preferred Stock had been converted to Common Stock.
+B. Liquidation - Typically, upon liquidation, the investors will want to receive the return of their full investment amount prior to other deal proceeds being distributed.
+After this "liquidation preference" is repaid, the rest of the assets are distributed on a pro rata basis as if the Preferred Stock had been converted to Common Stock.
+There could be a liquidation preference in excess of the initial amount of investment (i.e. “2X liquidation preference”), but this might be less common in a seed stage deal.

-C. Voting Rights (Shareholders) - By default, Preferred Stock holders do not have voting rights.
-However, California and Delaware both allow a corporation to provide Preferred Stock holders to vote with the Common Stock holders.
-Many investors may want this right.
-In addition, the term sheets could require class votes on certain actions for protection of the investors.
-This may also be dealt with by Board Placement, requiring unanimous Board approval on decisions that could potentially devalue the investors' stock.
-Note that state and federal laws will also require majority class approval on certain actions.
+C. Voting Rights (Shareholders) - Most Preferred Stock will vote with the Common Stock as a single pool for votes to be made by the Common.
+In addition, there may be class votes on certain actions for protection of the investors.
+This could also be dealt with by Board placement, requiring unanimous/specified Director approval on decisions that could potentially devalue the investors' stock.
+Note that state and federal laws will also require class approvals on certain actions.
+Voting agreements are usually entered into to ensure the agreed-upon composition of the Board (see Board Composition, below).

-D. Conversion - The conversion rights of preferred stock that are used in VC transactions give investors a good deal of protection.
-They can recoup their investment from a company that was only successful enough to break even, but can convert to an equity stake in the company if it is more successful.
+D. Conversion - The conversion rights of Preferred Stock that are used in VC transactions give investors a good deal of protection.
+They can recoup their investment from a company that was only successful enough to liquidate at the amount of investment proceeds, but can convert to Common Stock if it is more successful.
 The terms of conversion usually provide for an optional conversion right, which may allow the investor to convert to equity within a given time frame or subject to some other restriction.
 Very often, the terms allow optional conversion at any time.
 Mandatory conversion terms might be set for IPO's or majority votes to ensure the Preferred class can be retired when they get paid.

 E. Anti-Dilution Provisions - Dilution occurs when a company decides to issue additional stock.
 If the new valuation is less than the valuation at the time of the initial investor's contribution, they lose value.
 Anti-dilution provisions readjust the conversion price, allowing them to convert their Preferred Stock to more Common Stock than initially set, to ensure their investment is not unfairly devalued.
-Common mechanisms are weighted average and full ratchet.
+Broad based weighted average is the standard anti-dilution protection.

 F. Redemption Rights - This provision may not be included in seed round financing, because it could be detrimental to a marginally successful startup.
 Redemption rights provide the power to trigger a redemption call.
 During the call, the company must buy back the Preferred Stock pursuant to the terms established.
 This can be good for investors who want to liquidate their interest and get out of the investment.
 It could also be good for founders who want to retire the Series of stock.